Water deer: Etymology

-The etymology of the species name corresponds to the Latin word inermis meaning unarmed, defenceless—itself constructed from the prefix in- meaning without and the stem arma meaning defensive arms, armor—, and refers to the water deer's lack of antlers.
+The etymology of the species name corresponds to the Latin word inermis meaning unarmed, defenceless, itself constructed from the prefix in- meaning without, and the stem arma meaning defensive arms, armour, and refers to the water deer's lack of antlers.

 Habitat and distribution

-Archeological studies indicate water deer was once distributed among much broader range than currently during the Pleistocene and the Holocene periods; records have been obtained from eastern Tibet in west, Inner Mongolia and northeastern China in north, southeastern Korean Peninsula (Holocene) and Japanese archipelago (Pleistocene) in east, southern China and northern Vietnam in south.
+Archeological studies indicate water deer were once distributed among much broader range than currently during the Pleistocene and the Holocene periods; records have been obtained from eastern Tibet in the west, Inner Mongolia and northeastern China in the north, southeastern Korean Peninsula (Holocene) and Japanese archipelago (Pleistocene) in the east, southern China and northern Vietnam in the south.
 Water deer also inhabited Taiwan historically, however this population presumably became extinct as late as the early 19th century.

 Water deer are indigenous to the lower reaches of the Yangtze River, coastal Jiangsu province (Yancheng Coastal Wetlands), and islands of Zhejiang of east-central China, and in Korea, where the demilitarized zone has provided a protected habitat for a large number.
-The Korean water deer (Hydropotes inermis argyropus) is one of the two subspecies of water deer.
-While the population of Chinese subspecies is critically endangered in China, the Korean subspecies are known to inhabit 700,000 throughout South Korea.
-In China, water deer are found in Zhoushan Islands in the Zhejiang (600~800), Jiangsu (500~1,000), Hubei, Henan, Anhui (500), Guangdong, Fujian, Poyang Lake in Jiangxi (1,000), Shanghai, and Guangxi.
+The Korean water deer (H. i. argyropus) is one of the two subspecies of water deer.
+While the population of Chinese subspecies is critically endangered in China, the Korean subspecies is known to number 700,000 throughout South Korea.
+In China, water deer are found in Zhoushan Islands in the Zhejiang (600–800), Jiangsu (500–1,000), Hubei, Henan, Anhui (500), Guangdong, Fujian, Poyang Lake in Jiangxi (1,000), Shanghai, and Guangxi.
 They are now extinct in southern and western China.
-Since 2006, water deer has been reintroduced in Shanghai, with population increased from 21 individuals in 2007 to 227~299 individuals in 2013.
+Since 2006, water deer have been reintroduced in Shanghai, with a population increase from 21 individuals in 2007 to 227–299 individuals in 2013.
 In Korea, water deer are found nationwide and are known as gorani (고라니).

 Water deer inhabit the land alongside rivers, where they are protected from sight by the tall reeds and rushes.
 They are also seen on mountains, swamps, grasslands, and even open cultivated fields.
 Water deer are proficient swimmers, and can swim several miles to reach remote river islands.
 An introduced population of Chinese water deer exists in the United Kingdom and another was extirpated from France.